-Intended outcome Success criteria To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing by 2024/25 demonstrated by:qualitative data from student voice, and teacher observations.
-A significant increase in participation in enrichment activities, particularly among disadvantaged pupils To achieve and sustain improved attendance and punctuality for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance by 2024/25 demonstrated by:the overall unauthorised absence rate for all pupils being no more than 3%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 2%.
-Improved oral language skills and vocabulary among disadvantaged pupils.
+Intended outcome Success criteria To achieve and sustain improved well-being for all pupils in our school, particularly our disadvantaged pupils.
+Sustained high levels of well-being by 2025/26 demonstrated by : qualitative data from student voice, and teacher observations.
+A significant increase in participation in enrichment activities, particularly among disadvantaged pupils Engagement and use of zones of regulation language within pupils to explain how they are feeling.

+To achieve and sustain improved attendance and punctuality for all pupils, particularly our disadvantaged pupils.
+Sustained high attendance by 2024/25 demonstrated by a smaller gap between disadvantaged and non disadvantaged pupils.
+Attendance for disadvantaged children will be in line with National figures Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Improved maths attainment for disadvantaged pupils at the end of KS2.
 KS2 maths outcomes in 2024/25 show that more than 75% of disadvantaged pupils met the expected standard.
 Improved writing attainment among disadvantaged pupils.
 KS2 writing outcomes in 2024/25 show that more than 75% of disadvantaged pupils met the expected standard.